An Introduction to Connecticut’s Office of Health Strategy

 - Seek and administer state and federal demonstration programs that support these activities.

-On or before July 1, 2018, the Office of Health Care Access (OHCA) will be consolidated within the Office of Health Strategy as the Health Systems Planning Unit to continue and enhance health systems planning.
+On July 1, 2018, the Office of Health Care Access (OHCA) was consolidated within the Office of Health Strategy as the Health Systems Planning Unit to continue and enhance health systems planning.
 The HSP Unit will continue to have statutory authority to gather and analyze specified hospital financial, billing and discharge data such as hospital expenses and revenues, uncompensated care volumes, hospital utilization, demographic, clinical, charge, payer and provider statistics.

 The unit’s major functions are to: